-(((()))) (k)) \$750,000 of the general fund--state appropriation for fiscal year 2008 and \$750,000 of the general fund--state appropriation for fiscal year 2009 are provided solely to continue performance-based incentive contracts to provide appropriate community support services for individuals with severe mental illness who were discharged from the state hospitals as part of the expanding community services initiative.
+(((()))) (k) \$750,000 of the general fund--state appropriation for fiscal year 2008 and \$750,000 of the general fund--state appropriation for fiscal year 2009 are provided solely to continue performance-based incentive contracts to provide appropriate community support services for individuals with severe mental illness who were discharged from the state hospitals as part of the expanding community services initiative.
 These funds will be used to enhance community residential and support services provided by regional support networks through other state and federal funding.

-$((\frac{m} $2,979,000))$ (1) \$2,981,000 of the general fund--state appropriation for fiscal year 2008, ((\$\frac{\frac{1}{3},249,000}{3})) \$\frac{1}{3},248,000 of the general fund--state appropriation for fiscal year 2009, and $((\frac{\$2,040,000}{\$2,016,000}))$ \$2,016,000 of the general fund--federal appropriation are provided solely to modify the department's proposed new payment rates for medicaid inpatient psychiatric services.
+$(((\frac{m})$ \$2,979,000)) (1) \$2,981,000 of the general fund--state appropriation for fiscal year 2008, $((\frac{\$3,249,000}{\$3,248,000})$ of the general fund--state appropriation for fiscal year 2009, and $((\frac{\$2,040,000}{\$2,016,000})$ of the general fund--federal appropriation are provided solely to modify the department's proposed new payment rates for medicaid inpatient psychiatric services.
 Under the department's proposed rate system, effective August 1, 2007, each hospital's inpatient psychiatric payment rate would have been set at a percentage of that hospital's estimated per diem cost for psychiatric inpatient care during the most recent rebasing year.
-Within the amount provided in this subsection (1)(m), beginning August 1, 2007, each hospital's inpatient psychiatric payment rate shall instead be set at the greater of a percentage of: (i) The hospital's estimated per diem cost for psychiatric inpatient care during the most recent rebasing year; or (ii) the statewide average per diem cost for psychiatric inpatient care during the most recent rebasing year, adjusted for regional wage differences and for differences in medical education costs.
-At least thirty days prior to implementing adjustments to regional support network medicaid capitation rates and nonmedicaid allocations to account for changes in psychiatric inpatient payment rates, the department shall report on the proposed adjustments to the appropriations committee of the house of representatives and the ways and means committee of the senate.
+Within the amount provided in this subsection (1)(m), beginning August 1, 2007, each hospital's inpatient psychiatric payment rate shall instead be set at the greater of a percentage of: (i) The hospital's estimated per diem cost for psychiatric inpatient care during the most recent rebasing year; or (ii) the statewide average per diem cost for psychiatric inpatient care trebasing year, adjusted for regional wage differences and for differences in medicaid allocations to account for changes in psychiatric inpatient payment rates, the department shall report on the proposed adjustments to the appropriations committee of the house of representatives and the ways and means committee of the senate.